What is LTP in Share Market: Working, Calculation and Importance

 It’s easy to mix up closing price and LTP, but they’re actually quite different:

-- Last Traded Price (LTP): This is the price at which the most recent trade of a stock took place.
+- Last Traded Price (LTP): This is simply the price of the most recent trade in a stock.
+It changes constantly during market hours as buy and sell orders are matched.

 LTP vs. Intrinsic Value